clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/daymodels/daymodel-basics.md

 As an alternative to availabilities, you can use {% link_new shift sequences | features/administration/shift-sequences.md %} or week time patterns in {% link_new work time pattern models | features/administration/work-time-pattern-models.md | #create-week-time-patterns %}.
 You can also use both to rotate early and late shifts, for example.

-We recommend creating a limited set of variable day models (combined with {% link_new availabilities of your people | features/administration/availabilities.md | #create-employee-availabilities %}) instead of creating a large number of fixed day models.
+We recommend creating a limited set of variable day models (combined with {% link_new availabilities of your people | features/administration/availabilities.md %}) instead of creating a large number of fixed day models.

 ## Base activity and shift duration